-The study found that the use of text-based systems, which is prevalent for web data access, is not feasible in the context of rural northern Ghana, where people are unable to read and write.
-The ready adoption of mobile telephony and the preexisting oral-based communication culture informed the use of a voice-based system for disseminating web data.
+With regards to illiteracy, the study found the use of text-based systems not feasible in the context of rural northern Ghana, where people are unable to read and write.
+The ready adoption of mobile telephony and the pre-existing oral-based communication culture informed the use of a voice-based system.
 The added value of utilizing local languages merged to circumvent the issue to illiteracy.
 Granted, this presented an increased complexity due to the need of translations and language recordings, which is not always trivial; technical words and numbering systems are often somewhat problematic to handle although feasible in the long run.